Here’s a guide to help you sort through how to safely follow a GF diet. It’s daunting at first, but can become second nature quite soon.

 For our list, see Where Gluten Hides

 Here is the good news: all fruits and vegetables are gluten-free, period.
 Eat them with abandon.
-The range is amazing: think apples, melons, pears, plums, grapes, tomatoes, oranges, berries, Brussels sprouts, broccoli and artichokes, which happen to have lots of fibre.
+The range is amazing: think apples, melons, pears, plums, grapes, tomatoes, oranges, berries, Brussels sprouts, broccoli and artichokes, which happen to have lots of fiber.

 Where’s the fiber?